wesngu28/rhodesapi/README.md

 # RhodesAPI

-An API for the mobile gacha tower defense game Arknights hosted on Cyclic.sh, made as a personal project.
+An API for the mobile gacha tower defense game Arknights hosted on Railway, made as a personal project.

 This API queries a MongoDB database filled with data scraped from each operator's page on Gamepress and returns the results to the user.
 The responses are cached in a Redis database to improve performance.